Kaohsiung

 Founded in the 17th century as a small trading village named Tancoia, a name of uncertain origins, (Note: also spelled Takao, Takau, Takow) the city has since grown into the economic center of southern Taiwan, with key industries such as manufacturing, steel-making, oil refining, freight transport and shipbuilding.
 It is classified as a "Sufficiency" level global city by the Globalization and World Cities Research Network, with some of the most prominent infrastructures in Taiwan.

-Kaohsiung is of strategic importance to the nation as the city is the main port city of Taiwan; the Port of Kaohsiung is the largest and busiest harbor in Taiwan and more than 67% of the nation's exports and imports container throughput goes through Kaohsiung.
-Kaohsiung International Airport is the second busiest airport in number of passengers in Taiwan.
+Kaohsiung is of strategic importance to the nation as the main port city of Taiwan; the Port of Kaohsiung is the largest and busiest harbor in Taiwan: more than 67% of the nation's export and import container volume passes through Kaohsiung.
+Kaohsiung International Airport is the second busiest airport by number of passengers in Taiwan.
 The city is well-connected to other major cities by high speed and conventional rail, as well as several national freeways.
 It also hosts the Republic of China Navy (ROCN) fleet headquarters and its naval academy.
 More recent public works such as Pier-2 Art Center, National Kaohsiung Center for the Arts and Kaohsiung Music Center have been aimed at growing the tourism and cultural industries of the city.